 Introducing our new media arts educational program, Whaler Media.

-Learn the foundation of television and broadcast journalism meeting once a week, and in HALF the time, you’ll be able to:
+Below are your first steps in learning the Media Arts!
+Learn the foundation of the medium of television and broadcast journalism meeting once a week, and learn:

-- Film such crisp HD video that your project could play on the big screen at the Dreamland
+- Film with HD cameras, any of your short film projects will look awesome on the big screen at the Dreamland

 - Edit your movie on the same software used in Hollywood movies, like Avatar and The Social Network